palombom/MultiTE-SANDI-Matlab-Toolbox-v1.0/README.md

 - Step 1 - Fitting SANDI to data at each TE independently
 - Step 2 - Estimating compartmental T2 relaxation times and relaxation unbiased signal fractions

 The output will be saved into a new folder named "MTE-SANDI_analysis" within the ProjectMainFolder.
+Differently from the SANDI Matlab Toolbox, this code will not process authomatically all the subjects; but it will process only sub-01/ses-01.
+Modify it according to your necessities.

 ## Citation
 If you use MTE-SANDI, please remember to cite our main SANDI work: